-What are your response times?
-Our goal for review of submissions is within 4 business days, although close to 90% are returned within 24 hours.
+Our goal for review of submissions is within 4 business days, although over 90% are returned within 48 hours.
 For phone calls that are missed, we aim for reply within 4 hours.
 If your trainer is not available when you call, you are encouraged to make an appointment to avoid ‘phone-tennis’.

 For emails, you can expect a reply within 8 business hours.